-July 5, 2006: Apple discontinues its low-end eMac product line, signaling the end of the cathode ray tube era for Macs.
+July 5, 2006: Apple discontinues its low-end eMac product line.
+The action signals the end of the cathode ray tube era for Macs.

 After more than a quarter-century using CRT monitors, Apple shifts to the superior LCD technology still used for Macs today.
 When it comes to screens, thin is definitely in!

 The rise and fall of CRT monitors

 Under Robert Brunner, Apple’s design lead from 1989 until 1996, the company explored LCD displays.
 However, it took until the mid-2000s for Apple to finally pull the plug on CRT monitors for good.
-The company ushered in the new era with the LCD iMac G4, which was nicknamed the “iLamp” by many customers due to its then-unusual design.
+The company ushered in the new era with the LCD iMac G4.
+Customers nicknamed it the “iLamp” due to its unusual design.

 The biggest impact of switching from CRT to LCD, though, was that the technology allowed Apple to explore thinner displays for Macs.
-Not only did these quickly become a trademark look for Apple computers, but they finally dragged the computer industry out of the “large beige box” era it had been stuck in since the 1980s.
+These dragged the computer industry out of the “large beige box” era it had been stuck in since the 1980s.

 A working unit today will probably cost you less than $100, so you’re not exactly sitting on a goldmine if you’ve held onto one.
 However, due to its status as Apple’s last CRT Mac, the eMac definitely deserves its place in Apple history.